content-left-bg.png

 This procedure sets out the mandatory administrative and operational processes required to support the approval and establishment of SDK at a school.
 The decision points and practical steps vary depending on two key SDK eligibility criteria.
 State Delivered Kindergarten is offered in schools located at least 40 kilometres by road from the nearest approved kindergarten (distance criterion), in a selected, discrete Aboriginal and Torres Strait Islander community or other selected communities where there have been barriers to accessing kindergarten (access criterion).

-The Queensland Government (acting through the department) is the Approved Provider of SDKs regulated by the Education and Care Services National Law 2010 (National Law).
+The Queensland Government (acting through the department) is the Approved Provider of SDKs regulated by the Education and Care Services National Law 2010 (National Law), as part of the National Quality Framework.
 The department is also the Provider for the purposes of SDK delivered under the Education and Care Services Act 2013 (Qld) (ECS Act).

 This procedure should be read in conjunction with the: